fedbiomed/fedbiomed/docs/user-guide/secagg/researcher-interface.md

 This may be because of the timeout on the researcher side.
 If you have low bandwidth, connection latency or many nodes, please try to increase timeout.

-### Context is set on the nodes but not on the researcher

-This is also because of the timeout issue.
-It happens when MP-SPDZ completes multi-party computation but can not send success status back to researcher in time.
-Therefore, researcher assumes that the secure aggregation is context is not set properly.
-Please increase secure aggregation timeout and re-run training round.

 ### Model encryption takes too much time

 The time of encryption depends on model size.
 If the model is larger, it is normal that the encryption